Ka'u Coffee College

 Free, donations appreciated

 Listen to informative talks given by visiting coffee experts.

 Leaders of the specialty coffee industry are traveling to the state’s largest agricultural district this month to taste and see all the effort that goes into producing award-winning Ka‘u coffee during our annual Ka‘u Coffee Festival.

-While meeting Ka‘u growers, the visiting experts will lead seminars at our annual Ka‘u Coffee College May 22 at the Pahala Community Center from 9 a.m. to noon.
+While meeting Ka‘u growers, the visiting experts will lead seminars at our annual Ka‘u Coffee College at the Pahala Community Center from 9 a.m. to noon.
 The Ka‘u Coffee College has proven to be a place of learning, sharing and networking—and has featured some of the industry’s leading professionals from around the globe.
-The 2016 program follows in this tradition with the theme, “Coffee Quality.”
+The 2016 program followed in this tradition with the theme, “Coffee Quality.”

 Check back later for 2017 speakers.

 Regarding the 2016 event:

 9:00 AM - “Six Years of Farming with CBB: Reflecting and Moving Forward” - presented by Andrea Kawabata and Arturo Ballar Ortiz

 This discussion will review the lessons learned in the six years since CBB was discovered in Hawaii, and how to implement best management practices to increase efficiencies on your farm.